Salome-N/alx-interview/0x02-minimum_operations/README.md

 # <ins>**Must Know**</ins><br>
 - For this project, you will need to understand several key algorithmic and mathematical concepts to devise a solution that efficiently calculates the minimum number of operations to achieve a given number of characters using only “Copy All” and “Paste” operations.
-Here is a list of concepts and resources that will be helpful:
+Here is a list of concepts and resources that will be helpful:<br>
 ## <ins>**Concepts Needed**</ins>:<br>
 1. Dynamic Programming:<br>
 	- Familiarity with dynamic programming can help in breaking down the problem into simpler subproblems and building up the solution.<br>